-All new home AC units in La Porte have R410a, also known as Puron.
+All new home AC units in Kingwood have R410a, also known as Puron.
 But this refrigerant will eventually be discontinued.
 This is a result of a sustained attention on restricting compounds known to negatively impact the environment.

 To find out the “why” behind air conditioning rules, it helps to put it into perspective.
 Two-thirds of the 128.5 million residences in the U.S. have air conditioners, according to the U.S. Department of Energy.